Prashasticodes/CODSOFT/README.md

+📚 Multi-Project Repository
+This repository contains multiple machine learning projects.
+Each project is explained in detail below

+PROJECT 1
 🎥 Movie Genre Prediction Model
 📜 Project Overview
 This project is a machine learning model designed to predict the genre of a movie based on its plot summary or other textual information.
 By analyzing the language used in plot descriptions, the model classifies movies into predefined genres such as action, comedy, drama, etc.